AndreMacedo88/AndreMacedo88/README.md

 ### Hi there 👋

-I'm a bioinformatics post-doc researcher in Ana Martin-Villalba's lab in Heidelberg, Germany.
+I'm a bioinformatics post-doctoral researcher in Ana Martin-Villalba's lab in Heidelberg, Germany.
 My scientific interests are building statistical and informatic solutions to tackle complex biological problems.

 - 🔭 I’m currently working on tools to deal with UTRomics and applying them to study Neuro Stem Cell Biology.